 Each year, CFR welcomes a limited number of college and university student groups to its New York headquarters and Washington, DC, office to learn about the organization and meet with CFR fellows and staff.
 Briefings may include an overview of CFR and its mission, a foreign policy discussion with a CFR expert or Foreign Affairs editor, or a short presentation on job and internship opportunities.
 A minimum of twenty students is required to arrange a visit, and briefings are scheduled on a first-come, first-served basis.
 For more information and to apply, please fill out the CFR Briefing Request Form.

 CFR Academic participates in conferences across the country by hosting exhibitions, meetings, and workshops.
 Meet CFR representatives and learn more about our resources at these upcoming conferences.

-Connect with CFR representatives at HBCU-FDN's 2019 Annual Conference from October 30 to November 2 in Houston, TX.
-Visit our booth in the exhibit hall to explore resources for the classroom and learn more about CFR.
+Connect with CFR representatives at the International Studies Association 2020 Annual Convention from March 25 to March 28 in Honolulu, HI.
+Visit us at Booth 515 to explore resources for the classroom and learn more about CFR.

 In 2016, CFR and the National Geographic Society commissioned the Global Literacy Survey, which revealed that few U.S. college-educated students possess important knowledge about the world and the United States’ role in it.
 However, a majority of respondents indicated that being knowledgeable about geography, world history, foreign cultures, and world events is becoming more important than ever.
 CFR is meeting this demand by connecting educators and students of all ages to CFR's analysis and award-winning publications, innovative digital learning products, and acclaimed in-person and virtual events for teaching and learning about international affairs.